 The UNM School of Architecture and Planning is among 38 recipients of ArtPlace America’s 2015 National Grants Program.
 ArtPlace, one of the nation’s largest philanthropies dedicated to creative placemaking, is investing $225,000 in Zuni Pueblo in an effort to further integrate arts and culture into the field of community planning and development.
 Zuni Pueblo MainStreet chose the Indigenous Design and Planning Institute (iD+Pi) to assist them with this effort, and the success of this program has garnered national recognition. iD+Pi’s partners are Zuni Pueblo MainStreet, Creative Startups, Zuni Visitor Center, Zuni Public Schools, A:shiwi A:wan Museum and Heritage Center and two long-standing Zuni Arts association.

-- Zuni Keep America Beautiful Program – a NM Clean & Beautiful grant through the NM State Tourism Office that includes funds to establish a Zuni Keep America Beautiful (KAB) Program.
-The KAB program provides a replicable framework for community education and hands-on stewardship that reduces litter and encourages recycling, promotes grassroots volunteerism, and makes sustainable improvement possible for communities of all sizes.
-The KAB program will provide Zuni with training, tools and grant monies to determine how the community wants to handle our litter and illegal dumping issues and then effect that long-term change in Zuni.
+Keep Zuni Beautiful – a NM Clean & Beautiful grant through the NM State Tourism Office that includes funds to establish a Keep America Beautiful (KAB) Affiliate Program in Zuni Pueblo in partnership with the Zuni Environmental Protection Program.
+The Keep Zuni Beautiful initiative provides a replicable framework for community education and hands-on stewardship that reduces litter and encourages recycling, promotes grassroots volunteerism, and makes sustainable improvement possible for our community.
+The KAB program will provide Zuni with training, tools and grant monies to determine how the community wants to handle litter and illegal dumping issues and then effect that long-term change in Zuni.